hyphaltip/htbda_perl_class/lectures/Intro_Perl/03_recap_and_IO.md

     pink   2    Mini

 ---
+#Practice

+Write a script that will open and print out the first 5 lines of a file.
+The name of the file to open should be passed in on the command line as the first argument.

+	!perl
+	use strict;
+	use warnings;

+	# get the name of the file from the cmdline

+	# open the file

+	# read a line at a time of the file
+	while( ... ) {
+	# print the line out
+	# and stop after 5 lines
+	}
+---
 #Pipes for processes

 You can combine operations that are on the command line with the `|`